 How to Change or Add to a Dining Reservation

 Once you have a reservation booked you can make changes to it in the My Disney Experience app.
 You can look for different times as well and change how many people are going to be joining you.

 There is an app that is used around the country called Open Table and it lets you look for reservations at restaurants.
 There are several restaurants in Disney Springs that allow you to use this app along with a couple at the Boardwalk.
 Currently, there are not any restaurants in the parks available in this app because you need to be a park guest with a ticket to eat at those restaurants.

 Free Dining is a promotion that Disney would offer in the past to guests booking vacations with a hotel and ticket packages.
 Currently, this is not being offered because the dining plan is not in place.

 When Does Disney World Offer Free Dining?

 Normally free dining is offered every fall historically, but there are no guarantees as to when it’s offered or if it will be offered by Disney.
 Historically speaking, you can catch the promotion anywhere between the very end of August through November.

-I’ve even seen it all the way up to Christmas before, so if anything look for the free dining promotion in the fall.
-We have seen these past couple years they are random dates, and Halloween’s normally included in that.
+I’ve even seen it all the way up to Christmas before, so if anything, look for the free dining promotion in the fall.
+We have seen these past couple of years they are random dates, and Halloween’s normally included in that.